 Your German employment contract is waiting for you in your e-mail inbox?
 Yay, then all you need to do is sign it and you're all set for your career in Germany!

-Take it to step by step though: What elements exactly does a German employment contract have to contain?
+Take it step-by-step though: What elements exactly does a German employment contract have to contain?
 Simply said, your employment contract in Germany sets out all your rights and obligations as an employer towards your employee - and vice versa.
-So your German employment contract will contain all the details of your new path: where you will work, for how long, how much and for what money.
+So your German employment contract will contain all the details of your new path: where you will work, for how long, how much and for what salary.

 We'll outline the details of your contributions as an employee and your employer's compensation in your German employment contract as well as the different types of contracts you might face.